aavantika/GHCLNet/README.md

 ===================

 This README will guide you through running the code and getting classification results on test images.
-This code is implemented by vishesh mistry (student of Indian Institute of Technology, Jodhpur) and avantika singh
+This code is implemented by Vishesh Mistry (student of Indian Institute of Technology, Jodhpur) and Avantika Singh.

 ----------